Liam Cunningham: Career

 Cunningham's debut film role came in Into the West (1992), where he played a police officer.
 His on-screen acting continued with roles in War of the Buttons (1994), and A Little Princess (1995), before making his role as Phillotson in Jude (1996).
 He continued with character roles in Falling for a Dancer (TV, 1998), RKO 281 (1999), Shooting the Past (TV, 1999), When the Sky Falls (2000) and Stranded (2002).
 Cunningham came to international prominence with his role as Captain Ryan in the critically acclaimed, independent horror film, Dog Soldiers (2002).

 Cunningham starred in well-received films such as The Wind That Shakes the Barley (2006) which won the Palme d'Or at the Cannes Film Festival; Hunger; The Escapist (both 2008); The Guard; and Black Butterflies (both 2011).
 He also had roles in many high budget British and American films including The League of Gentlemen's Apocalypse (2005), The Mummy: Tomb of the Dragon Emperor (2008), Harry Brown (2009), Clash of the Titans, Centurion (both 2010).
 On television, he appeared as President Richard Tate in the BBC programme Outcasts.
 Cunningham was producer Philip Segal’s first choice to portray the Eighth Doctor in the TV movie of Doctor Who (1996), but was vetoed by Fox executives.

 In 2012, Cunningham joined the main cast for the second season of HBO's Game of Thrones portraying former smuggler Davos Seaworth, and in 2013 he starred in The Numbers Station alongside John Cusack.
 He was also cast in season 5 of the BBC series Merlin as a sorcerer.
 He featured in the music video for "High Hopes" by Irish alternative rock band Kodaline from their EP The High Hopes.
 In April 2013, he appeared in the seventh series of the BBC One series Doctor Who in the episode "Cold War", where he played Captain Zhukov, the commander of a Russian submarine in 1983 facing one of the Ice Warriors.
-He guest starred in the second season of the VH1 television series Stay Closer, with Sandra Bullock and Jessica Chastain.
 In 2015, he played the father in Brady Corbet's directorial debut film, The Childhood of a Leader.

-In February 2020, it was announced that Cunningham would voice Man-At-Arms in the Netflix animated series Masters of the Universe: Revelation.
+In 2021, Cunningham voiced Man-At-Arms in the Netflix animated series Masters of the Universe: Revelation.

 Personal life

-Cunningham resides in Dublin with his wife Colette, with whom he has three children, daughter Ellen and sons Liam Jr. and Sean.
+Cunningham lives in Dublin with his wife Colette, with whom he has three children.

-Politics

-In 2015, Cunningham was one of over 100 artists who signed a letter to The Guardian announcing support for a cultural boycott of Israel.